hraniere/fullcycle-challenges-docker01/README.md

 1. The final image must be less than 2MB =)

+### Challenge Solution

+The final image was created FROM scratch, using multistage building, resulting in an image with 1.36MB

 To run the image use the following command:
 ```sh
 docker run hraniere/codeeducation